 - Medical credit cards: Some medical credit cards offer favorable interest rates and interest-free periods.
 Learn more about medical credit cards and medical loan options.

 The Bottom Line

 There are pros and cons to getting a dental loan.
 One advantage of a dental loan is that the money will be given to you directly to manage.
 This can also be a disadvantage if you are not careful to use the money for the original purpose of the loan.

-When comparing the pros and cons about dental loans, consider that any time you apply for a loan it can impact your credit rating.
+When comparing the pros and cons of dental loans, consider that any time you apply for a loan, it can impact your credit rating.
 To make the best decision, learn more about how borrowing and loans impact your credit before you make your decision.

 At the end of the day, dental work is not something to put off indefinitely.
 Getting financing that allows you to get your dental work done sooner rather than later will help you save on future costs and keep healthy.